40 Years of Research

 This website stands as the culmination of over 40 years of meticulous research into the history of the Trelawny Town Maroons.
 For too long, the narrative of the Maroons has been filtered through the eyes of colonial oppressors—governors, military officers, and plantation owners.
-Our mission has been to peel back layers of colonial bias to reveal the truth about a free people who maintained their sovereignty in the face of the British Empire.
+Our mission has been to peel back layers of colonial bias to reveal the truth about a free people who maintained their Identity in the face of the British Empire.

 Our archive is extensive and unprecedented.
 It includes: